isaaclimdc/ILBarButtonItem/README.md

 Overview
 --------
-Used instead of UIBarButtonItem when you don't want the default bordered style that Apple applies to it.
-Creates a *cleaner*-looking bar button item, or simply leaves more room for creative freedom!
+Used instead of `UIBarButtonItem` when you don't want the default bordered style that Apple applies to it.
+Creates a *cleaner* bar button item, or simply leaves more room for creative freedom!

-__Default button:__
+**Default button:**
 ![Default appearance](http://isaacl.net/images/libraries/ILBarButtonItem/1.png)

-__Selected button:__
+**Selected button:**
 ![Selected appearance](http://isaacl.net/images/libraries/ILBarButtonItem/2.png)

 How to use